Ceremony FAQs

 Yes, I do!
 The title ‘Interfaith Minister’ makes some people think I don’t but as I conduct ceremonies for those from all faith paths, people who see themselves as spiritual but not of a particular faith or religion, but also for those of no faith this includes humanist ceremonies too.

-What happens between booking you and the ceremony?
+What happens between the booking & the ceremony?

 After your formal booking, we will agree on a timeline of when the work on your ceremony will take place.
 Initially, I will ask you to share your ideas, ask lots of questions, send you lots of info about options, and then your ceremony will take shape, usually over several versions.
 We can communicate via emails, calls, video meetings, or sometimes face-to-face meetings.
 I will always work around a couple’s preferences.